Australia’s Free Trade Agreements: List of Countries, Benefits & All You Need to Know

 Japan-Australia Free Trade Agreement (JAEPA)

-Japan is currently Australia’s second largest market for exports and one of our largest sources of overseas investment.
-Entering into force on 15 January 2015, the JAEPA gives Australian business greater access to markets and also provides larger protection for Australian investors.
+Japan is currently Australia’s second-largest market for exports and one of our largest sources of overseas investment.
+Entering into force on 15 January 2015, the JAEPA gives Australian businesses greater access to markets and also provides larger protection for Australian investors.

 One of the most important achievements for Australia contained in the JAEPA is greater entry into Japan’s agricultural market.
 This market is highly protected in Japan, and Australian business now have the ability to enjoy zero tariffs on goods like bulk wine, raw sugar, wheat and barley for animal feed as well as seafood.

 - Guaranteed access to Japan when providing investment advice;

 - Almost all of Australia’s resources, energy and manufacturing products entering into Japan duty-free; and

 - Removing certain tariffs on Japanese cars and electronics.

 It’s well known that China is Australia’s most important trading partner and plays a fundamental role in our country’s future wealth.
 China bought around $116 billion worth of Australian exports in 2017, whilst Chinese investment into Australia reached up to $65 billion by late 2017.